carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

     -   Safety options for the optimized release build will support non-default choices about the trade-off between performance (including speed, binary size, and memory size) and measurably expensive error detection and safety hardening.
-For example, some techniques may double CPU costs, which would be acceptable in limited situations.
+For example, some techniques may double CPU consumption, which would be acceptable in limited situations.

 -   The rules for determining whether code will pass compile-time safety checking should be articulable, documented, and easy to understand.